Flood Advisory issued for Ketchikan Gateway Borough by NWS - NewsBreak

 Wind Advisory issued for Jefferson, Lewis by NWS

 Effective: 2022-11-30 04:00:00 EST Expires: 2022-12-01 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Jefferson; Lewis WIND ADVISORY IN EFFECT FROM 4 AM WEDNESDAY TO 1 PM EST THURSDAY * WHAT...South winds 25 to 35 mph with gusts up to 55 mph expected late tonight through early afternoon Wednesday.
-West winds 25 to 35 mph with gusts up to 50 mph expected later Wednesday afternoon through Thursday. * WHERE...Jefferson and Lewis counties.
-The strongest winds late tonight through the first half of Wednesday will be along the northern slopes of the Tug Hill Plateau and from the Black River Valley to Fort Drum.
-The strongest winds late Wednesday through Thursday will be near Lake Ontario. * WHEN...From 4 AM Wednesday to 1 PM EST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Jefferson; Lewis WIND ADVISORY REMAINS IN EFFECT FROM 4 AM WEDNESDAY TO 1 PM EST THURSDAY * WHAT...South winds 25 to 35 mph with gusts up to 55 mph expected late tonight through early afternoon Wednesday.
+West winds 25 to 35 mph with gusts up to 50 mph expected later Wednesday afternoon through Thursday. * WHERE...Jefferson and Lewis counties. * WHEN...From 4 AM Wednesday to 1 PM EST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few isolated power outages may result.
 Travel will be difficult at times in high profile vehicles.

 weather.gov